microsoft/react-native-code-push/docs/setup-android.md

    In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](../README.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

-   Totally, your `strings.xml` should looks like this:
+   Your `strings.xml` should looks like this:

    ```xml
     <resources>